Are we as impactful as we think?

-I’d never felt especially drawn to the huge multi-national aid organisations I’d been exposed to before, and could never put my finger on exactly why.
-That is, until I learned about GiveDirectly.
-Something clicked.
+I’d never felt especially drawn to the huge multi-national aid organisations we hear about most often, and could never put my finger on exactly why.
+That is, until I learned about GiveDirectly, and something clicked.

 GiveDirectly is based on two simple but game-changing principles:

 1. People themselves know best what they need.

 When we think about charity, we tend to think of in-kind gifts: shipments of clean water, bags of rice, textbooks, goats.
 But why not empower people to make the choicest that are best for their unique situation?
 (After all, if every family in your community gets a goat, you’re not gonna have much luck selling milk to garner some savings).